CatBoost: History

-In 2009 Andrey Gulin, developed MatrixNet, a proprietary gradient boosting library that was used in Yandex to rank search results.
+In 2009 Andrey Gulin developed MatrixNet, a proprietary gradient boosting library that was used in Yandex to rank search results.

-Since 2009 MatrixNet has been used in different projects in Yandex, including recommendation systems and weather prediction.
+Since 2009 MatrixNet has been used in different projects at Yandex, including recommendation systems and weather prediction.

-In 2014-2015 Andrey Gulin with a team of researchers has started a new project called Tensornet that was aimed at solving the problem of "how to work with categorical data".
-It resulted in several proprietary Gradient Boosting libraries with different approaches to handling categorical data.
+In 2014–2015 Andrey Gulin worked with a team of researchers to start a new project called Tensornet which was aimed at solving the problem of "how to work with categorical data".
+Their work resulted in several proprietary Gradient Boosting libraries with different approaches to handling categorical data.

-In 2016 Machine Learning Infrastructure team led by Anna Dorogush started working on Gradient Boosting in Yandex, including Matrixnet and Tensornet.
-They implemented and open-sourced the next version of Gradient Boosting library called CatBoost, which has support of categorical and text data, GPU training, model analysis, visualisation tools.
+In 2016 the Machine Learning Infrastructure team led by Anna Dorogush started working on Gradient Boosting in Yandex, including Matrixnet and Tensornet.
+They implemented and open-sourced the next version of Gradient Boosting library called CatBoost, which has support for categorical and text data, GPU training, model analysis, and visualization tools.

 CatBoost was open-sourced in July 2017 and is under active development in Yandex and the open-source community.